 Anti Wrinkle Injectable has become a byword for non-surgical cosmetic treatments in the 15 years since it was first granted approval for cosmetic use.

-However, Refinery29 points out that although the popular anti-ageing injection is marking its 15th birthday (on 12 April), botulinum toxin has actually been in use to treat medical conditions for a lot longer – since the 1970s in fact.
+However, Refinery29 points out that although the popular anti-ageing injection is marking its 15th birthday (on 12 April), it has actually been in use to treat medical conditions for a lot longer – since the 1970s in fact.

 Speaking to the website, facial plastic surgeon Mr Kambiz Golchin explained that it’s very safe and that the amounts used in cosmetic treatments are considerably smaller than those used for medical treatments.